YorkEarwaker/Automation/ide/thy/README.md

 ### TODO
 * <todo: consider, connect to RPi Z (Pi0) sbc, via thonny ide, ubuntu LTS 24.04.3 linux, is this possible? >
 * <todo: consider, virtual environment venv for python on local file system instead of default thonny python, >
+* <todo: consider, description of the steps for flashing a Raspberry Pi Pico MCU with MicroPython soley via the terminal with no use of Gnone desktop UI, curl? for snap install, >
+* <todo: consider, raising Linux kernel defect regarding USB device count retained in memory despite being disconnected, >

 ### DONE
 * <done: menu item issues, text size, problem is known, okay on windows not on linux ubuntu, see notes issue fix elsewhere on this page, >